Why Total Worker Health?

 Why is Total Worker Health Research Important?

 The evidence base is small; additional research is needed to evaluate new programs and disseminate proven programs such as those listed above.
-This is the role of the NIOSH-funded TWH Centers of Excellence.
+To find out more, visit NIOSH's Total Worker Health priorities & accomplishments

 aLeigh, P. (2011).
 Economic burden of occupational injury and illness in the United States.
 The Milbank Quarterly, 89 (4),728-772.